Total spectral distributions from Hawking radiation: Discussion and conclusions

 and

 respectively.
-Here, the Hawking temperature $T_{\textrm{H}}$ is the blackbody temperature of the initial BH.
-Thus, on average, the BH blackbody temperature is some $1.3$\textendash $1.4$ times greater than the initial temperature $T_{\textrm{H}}$.
+Here, the Hawking temperature $T_{\textrm{H}}$ is the temporary blackbody temperature of the initial BH.
+Thus, on average, the BH temperature is some $1.3$\textendash $1.4$ times greater than its initial Hawking temperature $T_{\textrm{H}}$.

-Since the Hawking radiation of a BH is a blackbody radiation with the temperature $T_{\textrm{H}}$ which changes in time, and the BH evaporation time $t_{\textrm{e}}$ is finite, in this paper we have focused on the total spectral distributions corresponding to the whole evaporation process, rather than on initial (temporary) blackbody quantities (spectral exitances).
-The total spectral distributions of energy, $E_{\omega}$, and of the number of particles, $N_{\omega}$, have been explicitly calculated and compared to their initial blackbody counterparts.
+Since the Hawking radiation of a BH is a blackbody radiation with the temperature $T_{\textrm{H}}$ which changes in time, and the BH evaporation time $t_{\textrm{e}}$ is finite (see (\ref{eq:tev})), in this paper, we have focused on the total spectral distributions corresponding to the complete evaporation process, rather than on temporary (initial) blackbody quantities (spectral exitances).
+The total spectral distribution of energy, $E_{\omega}$, and the total spectral distribution of the number of particles, $N_{\omega}$, have been explicitly calculated and compared to their initial blackbody counterparts.